SaadiIftikhar/N26/Charters.md

 **Notes:**
 This issue could confuse users, as the change in button symbols may not be intuitive and could lead to misunderstandings about the app's functionality.

 ---

+### Bug 4: Text Cutoff for Next and Previous Date

+**Description:**
+The text for the previous and next date is cut off when selecting a date from the hamburger menu.

+**Steps to Reproduce:**
+1. Run the app for the first time with a clear state.
+2. Go through the onboarding process and close the one-time offer screen.
+3. On the home screen, tap the hamburger menu on the top left side.
+4. Tap "Choose Date" from the hamburger menu and select a date 3 or more days in the past or future.
+5. You will be shown the home screen again with that date at the top; swipe left if the date is selected in the past and right if in the future.
+6. Observe the top left and right side.

+**Expected Result:**
+The previous and next date text should be fully visible without being cut off.

+**Actual Result:**
+The previous and next date text is cut off.

+**Severity:**
+Medium

+**Priority:**
+High

+---